 - Not contain any artificial additives (colorants, flavors, preservatives, etc.).

-- Be grain-free and, if possible, with fewer plant-based carbs (potatoes, rice, etc.).
+- Be grain-free and, if possible, with fewer plant-based carbs (potatoes, rice, etc.) and more plant-based protein.

-- Preferably, be a dry food so that it can serve cat owners with tight budgets.
+- Preferably, be a dry food so that it can serve pet owners with tight budgets.

-Since we were looking for food for a healthy adult cat, we disqualified all formulas that were made for special diets.
-As we were also looking for dry food, we disregarded the wet options.
+Since we were looking for food for a healthy adult cat, we disqualified all formulas that were made for special pet’s diet.
+As we were also looking for dry food, we disregarded the wet cat food options.
 After doing so, it was reading and comparing time – reading labels and comparing guaranteed analysis and ingredients.
-This disqualified the foods that contained grain, artificial additives and didn’t list meat and meat-sourced products as first and second ingredients.
+This disqualified the foods that contained grain, artificial additives and didn’t list meat and meat-sourced pet food products as first and second ingredients.

 Unfortunately, we couldn’t find a Purina ONE or Pro Plan dry cat food that also listed a meat-sourced product as a third ingredient.
 In the end, the one food that stuck around was the True Instinct kibble.
 As noted above, it does come with a higher calorie count than necessary, but the macro levels are pretty close to the ones that cats prefer.